iutools/iutools/doc/test-plan.md

   - Word could not be decomposed
   - No sentences found for this word

+Text that contains spaces and newlines
+- Gist text that contains some newlines and extra spaces
+- Make sure that the extra spaces and newlines are preserved in the gist checke output
+  - AND that the browser is still able to do automatic line wrapping i.e. you don't have very long lines that correspond to each paragraph.

 IU url (Happy Path)
 - Enter url https://www.gov.nu.ca/iu
 - Check that